Parenting Through the Scout Laws

 Simple manners seem to be a lost art with the general population.
 Saying “please” and “thank you” are just brushed aside and not used by most people.
 I was taught manners at an early age and it was pounded into my vocabulary.
 You didn’t ask for anything without saying please.
 If you forgot, you were constantly reminded to watch your manners.

 One of the best ways to teach your children good manners is to practice them yourselves.
 When you are at a restaurant and asking for a refill, start with “May I please have a refill?”.
 You can do what my mom would always do and remind them every time they ask for something.
 But teaching by example works wonders.

 Another area that most kids struggle with is interrupting adults.
 I meet a lot of adults now that I can tell they were not taught to be courteous and wait their turn when talking.
 They butt right into the conversation and don’t wait for someone to finish.
 When a child comes in and starts talking just stop them quickly and politely and remind them it isn’t courteous to interrupt, and they need to wait until the adults are done talking.
 And when they do wait give them some praise for being polite and waiting for their turn.

-Kindness is one of the biggest virtues that I want my kids to display.
+Kindness is one of the biggest scout laws that I want my kids to display.
 If I teach my kids one thing, it is to be kind to everyone they meet.
 Even if someone is ugly and treats them with disrespect, I want them to be kind in return.
 And if the person doesn’t return that kindness back then they can move on and not deal with them.

 Kindness is contagious.
 If someone is apprehensive towards you and doesn’t want to deal with you, just show them some kindness and watch their demeanor change in almost an instant.
 Showing kindness to our children should require no thought, but when they say things to hurt you just remember to show them kindness to change their feelings.